ednilsoncs/cordial-challenge/README.md

 ## Project Structure:

 ### Components
-Components are built from 0 using the "composition" strategy for better reuse and scalability.
+Components are built from zero using the "composition" strategy for better reuse and scalability.

 - **Button**: A customizable button component.
 - **Checkbox**: A toggle switch for selecting options.